benkahandevelopment/wa-plan/README.md

-# WA-Plan 1.0
+# WA-Plan 1.3
 Planning Organisation based on Walker Andersen Recruitment scheduling system.

 ## Setup
-1. Edit `index.php` to turn on/off debug mode and change the root location
+1. Configure settings commented at the top of `index.php`
 2. Upload all files to server or locally (must be running PHP v5.3 or later)
 3. Launch the root folder in the browser window and you are ready to begin